Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Take the hassle and stress out of finding a personal loan by using a broker.
+Take the stress out of comparing personal loans by using a lender connection service.

 How do personal loan brokers work?

 Personal loan brokers — also called lender connection services — work in a similar way to mortgage brokers: they help you find a good deal on a personal loan.
 To do this, personal loan brokers have a network of lenders that have set eligibility criteria for potential borrowers.